inkompotato/pathfinding/README.md

-this project is a collaboration between Jan Schelhaas and Felix Lausch
+this project was created by Jan Schelhaas and Felix Lausch